 Eye-Flex® steel conveyor belts are engineered for applications that require an extremely rugged, long lasting belt.
 Eye-Flex’s greater strength, carrying capacity, and open flat surface profile is the answer to all your heavy-duty conveying needs, whether you have a new or a replacement application.
 Eye-Flex® has almost limitless options and its configurations are custom designed to meet your requirements.

-Designed for harsh applications that require an extremely heavy-duty belt, Eye-Flex® belts are custom designed with almost unlimited configurations to meet your applications demanding requirements.
-Additionally, Eye-Flex® belts are available with multiple drive options including friction driven cage rollers, positive drive sprockets, and an optional chain edge drive for enhanced tracking and reliability.
+Eye-Flex® has almost limitless options and its configurations are custom designed to meet your requirements.
+For product orientation, Eye-Flex® offers flights and side guards to meet all product handling needs.
+Additionally, Eye-Flex® is available with multiple drive options including cage rollers, positive drive sprockets, and an optional chain edge drive for enhanced tracking and reliability.

 Eye-Flex® has a standard construction based on a straight modular form.
 It is designed and built without spacers or perpendicularly welded under wires.
 This allows excellent flow-through in applications where no cross-support is required.
 Eye-Flex® is often used in food processing for its flat conveying surface, open mesh configuration, and ease of cleaning.
 Eye-Flex® without spacers is also easily repaired with minimal cost.